RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 ### Fuel yourself with failure

 There's a cliche that artists do their best work after relationship breakups.
-I've found this to be true in general: when you fail it really motivates you emotionally to push forward and show others what you are really about.
+I've found this to be true in general: when you fail in any sense it motivates you  to push forward and show others who you really are.
 Treating failure as a beginning rather than an ending is usually the start of great journey.

 ### Focus on a single thing

-Multi-tasking is the death of productivity.
+Mixed focus is the death of productivity.
 You usually need to go deep on a problem to really understand it and gain insights.
 It's an anti-pattern if you are working on lots of orthogonal pieces of work.
-You need to commit to one of them and really focus.
+You ideally need to commit to one of them and really focus.

 ### Keep yourself accountable by telling the truth.

 Ask a startup person how it's going, and they'll always tell you it's going amazing.
 Then you'll quietly hear two months later that they've shut down the business.
 Screw perceptions: tell the truth, don't inflate things, and hold yourself accountable.
-Give yourself an incentive to actually fix things by embarrassing yourself by telling others how chaotic and shit things may have been.
+Give yourself an incentive to actually fix things by embarrassing yourself and telling others how chaotic and shit things are.

 ### Be your fiercest critic.

 Wrestle with your own ideas and try to kill them.
-Play the other side: like a court that's assessing the pros and cons of what you currently believe or hold to.
-Anything you pursue or believe should be subjected to a barrage of criticism so only the fittest ideas survive.
+Play the other side: like a court that's assessing the pros and cons of what you currently believe.
+Anything you pursue or believe should be subjected to fierce criticism so only the fittest ideas survive.

 ### Destiny is a useful fiction

 I believe in destiny.
 It's a useful fiction that propels you forward.
 Humans have an agency bias that overattributes things to individual willpower rather than random events.
-I actively exploit this fiction as it pushes me to work harder: because *I'm* the one who is meant to succeed and I will succeed - and I actually believe this.
+I exploit this fiction as it pushes me to work harder: because *I'm* the one who is meant to succeed and I will succeed - and I actually believe in this crap.
+Does this contradict with chasing truth?
+Yes, in the sense I believe I am destined to chase it.

 ### One life, make it count.